vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. Under **Parent device**, leave **No parent device** as the value.

     IoT devices may be parented by other devices such as IoT Edge devices.
-You will get a chance to implement a Parent-Child device relationship later in the course.

 1. To add this device record to the IoT Hub, click **Save**.